Verse MappingBy Leslie Caza

 1. Select a verse.
-It may be one you’ve found during your reading, one you’ve had questions about, or one that you’ve memorized and think you know very well.
+It may be one you've found during your reading, one you've had questions about, or one that you've memorized and want to explore more deeply.

 2. Pray for the Holy Spirit to help you "rightly divide the word of truth."
 Write the verse leaving some space for additional notes.
 It's nice to have an unlined notebook/artist's sketch diary/folder designated just for mapping since these will be treasures you'll want to keep.

 3. Personalize the verse and then read it a couple of times slowly and prayerfully.
 Mark any words or phrases that attract your attention.
-See map: https://drive.google.com/file/d/1Aul5VI8JPaOkW0VRjzdtGGEbfzE6ENdi/view
+Here's an example:

-4. Look for connections, jot down thoughts, look up the meaning of words in a concordance like Strong’s or in a standard dictionary, look up cross references from the margins or your Bible or from the Treasury of Scripture Knowledge, and allow the Holy Spirit time to bring verses to your remembrance that connect to this verse.
+4. Look for more insights.
+Look up the meaning of words in a concordance like Strong's or in a standard dictionary, explore cross references from the margins or your Bible or from the Treasury of Scripture Knowledge, and allow the Holy Spirit time to bring other verses to your remembrance that connect to this verse.
 One thought will lead to another and one insight to another.
-Draw arrow and lines connecting your “Ah-ha” thoughts.
-Write what you learn on your map.
-You will likely be surprised at how much you discover about God’s awesome word!
+Jot down anything that stands out to you.
+Draw arrow and lines connecting your discoveries.
+Put everything you find on your map.
+You will likely be surprised at how much you discover about God's awesome word!

 5. Finally, write out a prayer of dedication, praise, thanks, confession, or whatever this verse inspires you to do.

-That’s it!
+That's it!
 You can use a pencil or a variety of colors.
-It’s your personal time with God.
+It's your personal time with God.
 Bask in the word of God.
-In His presence if fullness of joy!
-See completed map: https://drive.google.com/file/d/1q8ih10javORssPL2dDZdZbZCe-dI8xPX/view?usp=sharing
+After all, in His presence is fullness of joy!

 I'd love to see some of your maps!